 What COVID testing is available at PMC?

 - The providers at PMC, the laboratory staff and pathologist recognize the importance of reliable laboratory test results and the impact of a positive test not only on a patient but for all of their contacts.

-- All positive tests resulted by methods used at PMC Laboratory are confirmed by an additional and more sensitive method at the State of Alaska Public Health Laboratory using high volume PCR testing.
+- All positive tests resulted at PMC Laboratory are confirmed by an additional and more sensitive method at the State of Alaska Public Health Laboratory using high volume PCR testing.
 The methods in use at the Alaska State Public Health Laboratory are highly specific and sensitive, with a greater level of detection for the viral particles.
-Because of this sensitivity and specificity the possibility of a false positive is virtually non-existent.
-Other methods, such as antigen testing or antibody testing are not as reliable due to a less specific and less sensitivity than the PCR test.
-These are not performed at PMC at this time.
+Additionally, genomic sequencing of most positive samples allows the State of Alaska to monitor for variants of SARS Cov-2 virus.
+Because of the high degree of sensitivity and specificity of PCR methods, the possibility of a false positive is virtually non-existent.

 Symptoms and testing